lanceaquino/Holtz-Winters-Forecasting-with-R/README.md

 ## Description ##
 Holt-Winters Forecasting (HWF) method, also known as, triple exponential smoothing, uses a more complicated approach compared to moving averages, trend forecast and Centered Moving Average (CMA).

-For this small project, I used HWF for forecasting Amazon's quarterly financial data and predcited the resulting trend of next year.
+For this small project, I used HWF for forecasting Amazon's quarterly financial data and predicted the resulting trend of next year.
 HWF was used to account for the seasonal variations of the data.